YOUR STANDARDIN PRECISION AUTOMATION

 - Avoid the purchase of a separate dispensing machine.
 Ideal for R&D environments, prototyping and low volume production.

 - Minimize floor space

 - Reduced setup time

-- Scale up with a MRSI-175Ag when volumes ramp.
+- Scale up with an MRSI-175Ag when volumes ramp.
 No need to re-qualify.

-- Investment protection through ability to reconfigure the base platform.
+- Investment protection through the ability to reconfigure the base platform.

 Stamping (or daubing) tools are interchangeable with standard pickup tools and are used to create very small epoxy dots by touching down in the stamping well and then onto the substrate.
 Single dots as small as 0.004″ (100 microns) are possible.
 They may also be ganged for higher throughput.

 - Portfolio expansion – Added capability of small die processing, multi-chip modules.

 - Solution for die attach of small die

 - Solution for die attach of complex module assembly with die of varying sizes and varying epoxy materials.